-For donors over 50kg, a large prime volume (2000ml Hartmann's) will avoid an empty reservoir, should there be volume loss.
+For donors over 50kg, a large prime volume (2000ml Hartmann's) will reduce the risk of an empty reservoir, should there be volume loss.
 This approach has been widely used in NRP.
-However, adding blood to such large volumes during NRP may have little effect on haemoglobin concentration.
+However, adding blood to the resultant large circulating volumes during NRP may have little effect on haemoglobin concentration.
 A balanced decision needs to be reached in determining the volume of prime overall and the blood content of the prime.

-Simply put, the higher the prime volume relative to donor size, the greater the risk of severe haemodilution.
-Such situations can be managed with lower prime volumes and/or by adding blood to the prime.
+The higher the prime volume relative to donor size, the greater the risk of severe haemodilution.
+Such situations can be managed with lower prime volumes and/or by replacing some of the Hartmann's in the prime with blood.